littleBitsman/cloudbit-software/README.md

 **If you want the binary to use a different server than the default, do the following:**
 1. create a file `~/usr/local/lb/cloud_client/server_url`
 2. put the FULL URL in the file, including `ws://` or `wss://` at the start - if the URLis invalid the default will automatically be used

-*note that the auto installer automatically prompts for this*
+*note that all steps are automatically handled by the auto installer, after using it there is no further action required.*

 ### manual build (for those who know what they are doing)
 *This build method has only been tested on Linux.
 I recommend using a GitHub Codespace with a fork of this repo if you don't have access to a Linux computer.*